-July is one of my favorite months because I get to lead the second annual celebration of Digital Citizenship Month.
-This year’s theme is “Use Your Digital Citizenship Voice.”
+July was one of my favorite months because I organized the second annual celebration of Digital Citizenship Month.
+This year’s theme was “Use Your Digital Citizenship Voice.”

-Sharing my career reinvention story from lawyer and investment banker to “Jill of many trades” I love gives me pure JOY!
-That’s why I am excited to serve as the keynote speaker for the Executive Women International’s DC Chapter meeting on July 8.
+Sharing how I resisted and embraced change during my career reinvention journey from lawyer and investment banker to “Jill of many trades” I love gives me pure JOY!
+That’s why I was excited to serve as the keynote speaker for the Executive Women International’s DC Chapter meeting on July 8.

 One of the things I do for my clients is develop and implement a networking strategy and plan that will help them expand their knowledge and business, and build relationships with thought leaders in their areas of expertise.
 On June 4, I invited my client Xina Eiland, CEO of X+PR, to attend the Price Waterhouse Cooper (PWC) panel discussion on reimagining business in the digital age featuring PWC Digital Director Laura Bryce (moderator), WeddingWire VP Marty Kaufman, DC Office of Open Government Director Traci Hughes, DC Director of Technology Innovation Matt Bailey, US Federal SocialGov Lead Justin Herman, and Contactually CEO Zvi Band.
 I attended the event to support Eiland’s networking efforts.